-Description: This study, to develop a prototype real-time, traffic adaptive signal control system suitable for use in an ITS environment by 1997, is the first of three studies which will eventually develop five prototypes for laboratory evaluation, from which one was selected for further development and field evaluation by 1997.
-This study encompasses the first stage of a long term effort.
-A single, major contract was awarded to a consortium composed of State and local DOT's, private industry, and academia.
+Description: This study, to develop a prototype real-time, traffic adaptive signal control system suitable for use in an ITS environment by 1997, was the first of three studies which eventually developed five prototypes for laboratory evaluation, from which one was selected for further development and field evaluation by 1997.
+This study encompassed the first stage of a long term effort.
+A single, major contract was awarded to a consortium composed of

+State and local DOT's, private industry, and academia.